-Take Sunny Dental for example.
+Take Sunny Dental, a dental clinic from Toronto, for example.
 When you visit their site, one of the first things you’ll see is their phone number teasing you to click and make a call.

 To make your phone number clickable you need to add syntax to your page’s HTML editor, like this:

 A minor improvement like this can lead to a huge rise in calls as well as visits to your local business.